2025 Turkish football betting scandal: November 2025

 Due to his involvement, Elmalı was removed from Türkiye's squad and Trabzonspor player Mustafa Eskihellaç was included in the squad as his replacement.
 In addition to Elmalı's removal from the senior squad, İzzet Çelik was dropped from the under-21 team and Ege Albayrak from the under-19 squad.

 Beşiktaş players Necip Uysal and goalkeeper Ersin Destanoğlu, denied the betting allegations and filed a criminal complaint on 11 November on the grounds that their identity information had been used.
 Destanoğlu stated, "Our federation shared our names without contacting us first, attempting to tarnish our reputations."
 Uysal also claimed that a betting account had been opened using his Turkish ID number.
+The charges against both Beşiktaş players were dropped.

 Elmalı, admitted to betting on a game about five years ago that did not involve his own team.

 On the programme "Kale Arkası" broadcast on TV100, journalist Haluk Yürekli claimed that Baltacı had placed 1,600 bets within the period when he was on loan at Eyüpspor.
 Baltacı, admitted to betting 1,600 times on games that did not involve his own team.

-On 13 November, PFDK imposed bans ranging from 45 days to 12 months on 102 footballers.
+On 13 November, PFDK imposed bans ranging from 45 days to 12 months on 102 footballers from the Süper Lig and the First League.
 Abdulsamet Burak from Kayserispor and Alassane Ndao from Konyaspor received the longest possible penalties of 12 months each, while Metehan Baltacı from Galatasaray and Yusuf Özdemir from Alanyaspor received 9-month bans; İzzet Çelik from Alanyaspor, Enes Keskin, Bedirhan Özyurt and Furkan Orak from Rizespor, Kerem Yusuf Sirkeci from Fatih Karagümrük, Berkan Aslan from Kayserispor and Boran Başkan from Trabzonspor received three-month bans, while the other 12 Süper Lig players received 45-day bans.

 On 16 November, the Istanbul Chief Public Prosecutor's Office announced that the investigation could be expanded, and stated that referees' foreign contacts were being investigated and that financial analyses, technical monitoring and digital investigations were being carried out to prevent the laundering of criminal proceeds.

+On 17 November, TFF announced that FIFA had rejected its request for an additional transfer window due to players receiving penalties, citing international transfer rules.

+On 18 November, PFDK imposed bans ranging from 45 days to 12 months on 282 footballers playing in the Second League.

+A day later, on 19 November, PFDK imposed bans ranging from 45 days to 12 months on 638 footballers playing in the Third League and amateur leagues.